-- 4. Check the coordinate ordering and labeling convention (XYZ).
-Press the MENU key and select "3.
-Settings" by pressing the (3) key.
-Select "3.
-Coord." by pressing the (3) key.
+- 4. Now check the coordinate ordering and labeling convention.
+Press the MENU key and select "3.Settings" by pressing the 3 key.
+Select "3.Coord." by pressing the 3 key again.
 Order should be set to "ENZ", Label should be set to "XYZ" and AZ zero should be set to "North".
-While still in the "3.
-Settings" menu, check the data recording format.
-Select "8.
-Rec." by pressing the (8) key.
+Press REC/ENT after each setting is verified.
+After pressing the REC/ENT key for AZ zero, you return to the Settings screen. - 5.
+While still on the Settings screen, check the data recording format.
+Select "8.Rec" by pressing the 8 key.
 Store DB should be set to "RAW+XYZ", and Data Rec should be set to "Internal".
-Press the REC/ENT key to return to the Settings menu.
-Press ESC to return to the MENU screen.
-Press ESC again to return to the BMS. - Configure the data reporting format at the DAT key.
-Hold the DAT key (the 6 key) down for 3 seconds to enter/check the data reporting format.
-The format should be 3.
-"XYZ data". (use the ESC key to exit out of this option.) - Configure MSR1 and MSR2 keys.
-Hold each key down for 3 seconds to enter/check parameters (use the ENT key to exit out of this option):
+Press REC/ENT after each setting is verified.
+After pressing the REC/ENT key for Data Rec, you return to the Settings screen.
+Press the ESC key to return to the MENU screen.
+Press the ESC key again to return to the BMS.